 AP and Other Policies

-Study Abroad.
-Courses taken abroad count toward the major only if approved by your advisor.
-Be sure to work this out with your advisor well before you go abroad.
+Courses taken abroad count toward the major only if approved by your adviser.
+Be sure to work this out with your adviser well before you go abroad.

-Summer Courses.
 Summer courses taught in the Department of Economics at Hopkins may be counted toward the economics major, on the same basis as those offered during the academic year.
-Summer courses from other universities will generally NOT be counted toward the Economics major.
+Summer courses from other universities will generally NOT be counted toward the economics major.
 Exceptions can be granted only in rare circumstances, and we strongly urge you to seek prior approval.

-AP Policy.
-Students who use credits to satisfy the 180.101 Elements of Macroeconomics and 180.102 Elements of Microeconomics requirements must take additional courses to reach a total of ten courses in the department (or approved transfer or study-abroad courses; see above) to complete an Economics Major or six courses for a Minor.
+Students who use credits to satisfy the 180.101 Elements of Macroeconomics and 180.102 Elements of Microeconomics requirements must take additional courses to reach a total of ten courses in the department (or approved transfer or study-abroad courses; see above) to complete an economics major or six courses for a minor.

 - Micro.
-Students who score a 5 on the Micro AP exam are invited to give a brief informal demonstration of their knowledge; if this is satisfactory, such students may place out of Elements of Microeconomics (180.102), and they receive University credit for this course.
-To take this diagnostic test, stop in and see Professor Bruce Hamilton
+Students who score a 5 on the Micro AP exam are invited to give a brief informal demonstration of their knowledge; if this is satisfactory, such students may place out of Elements of Microeconomics (180.102), and they receive university credit for this course.
+To take this diagnostic test, see Professor Bruce Hamilton.

-If you are interested in an internship, the first thing you should do is check the University’s guidelines at http://www.advising.jhu.edu/faqs_research.php.
+If you are interested in an internship, the first thing you should do is check the university’s guidelines.

-For those internships which are essentially off-campus jobs, the University and the department play no role other than notifying students of opportunities.
+For those internships that are essentially off-campus jobs, the university and the department play no role other than notifying students of opportunities.
 Students find internships, and they balance the demands of the internship with the demands of their academic lives.
 Students do not get academic credit for these non-academic internships.